DamienVauchel/personnal_blog/README.md

 5. Load the folder's root's database.sql to have some test datas
 6. Click 'Go'

-At this time you can go on the url (remove "_dev" to switch in the prod environment):
+Now, you can go on the URL:

 http://localhost/personnal_blog